Partitioning Perfect Graphs into Stars: Bipartite permutation graphs

-Any star interleaving with $G[X]$ must contain $\scenter(x)$ in its scope.
-If there exist at least two such stars in $\Psol$, then their scopes intersect, and they are in Configuration~I, which is impossible as proven before. \end{proof}
+Any star interleaving with $G[X]$ contains $\scenter(x)$ in its scope.
+If there exist at least two such stars in $\Psol$, then their scopes intersect and they are in Configuration~I, which is impossible by \cref{lem:only_noncrossing+interleaving}. \end{proof}